 If you like you can assign one or more fields from your feature layer to the Filters section.
 This field should group the available features into different categories, for example counties could be grouped into regions.
 As soon as a field is assigned as a Filter a filter button will automatically appear in the dashboard.
 Clicking on this filter button will open the filter explorer which lists all categories of the filter field.
 Applying a filter category (e.g. a specific region) will then suppress all features that do not belong to this category in the map and the associated widgets.
 The filter can then be cleared by clicking the corresponding button in the map or table.

 You can assign fields to the Properties section that include data that are the same for all of your features, independently of the indicator data.
-The properties can then be displayed in the map tooltips.
+The properties can then be displayed in map tooltips or data table columns.

-Below the Properties section you can build the hierarchy of your data.
+Below the Properties section you can add the data to the dashboard.

 The data hierarchy consists of themes, indicators and indicator dates.
-Indicator dates are not mandatory but can be used if you want to display any time series data.
-It is also possible to add associates to your indicators that provide additional data or information.
+Indicator dates are not mandatory but can be used if you want to display time series data.
+It is also possible to add associates to your indicators that provide additional information or play a supporting role.

-- Themes are the highest elements in the hierarchy and are used to group indicators thematically.
+- Themes are the highest elements in the hierarchy and are used to group indicators.
 A new theme can be added by pressing the ‘Add Theme’ button at the bottom of the data manager.
 When hovering over a theme name with the mouse cursor several editing icons appear: